defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 </div>

 One way of viewing the normal form is that it models a situation in which players simultaneously and independently select complete contingent plans for an extensive-form game.

+With these building blocks in place, we can study some classic games that illuminate the concepts.

 ## Classic Games